nicheng404/COMP1110-Assignment-2/admin/D-newcode-u7175553.md

 - Added the field char symbol to tile enum class.
 - Added the Mosic class.
+-
+- Added the public static final HEAD to the Mosaic
 - Added the  [getNUmberOfPlayer()]() function to Player class.
 - Added the GetNUmberOfPlayerTest class as test.
 - Added the  [getEachPlayerStateString]() function to Player class.